-JEO Director Quinn Rallins discusses reentry housing needs in panel with agency directors
+JEO Director Quinn Rallins discusses reentry housing needs in a panel with agency directors.

 Lt.
-Gov. Stratton and Treasurer Frerichs host listening session for formerly incarcerated parents with children
+Gov. Stratton and Treasurer Frerichs host a listening session about college savings for children of formerly incarcerated people.

-- Cook Workforce Partnership and other stakeholders via a grant allotted under the Workforce Innovation and Opportunity Act to assess reentry services and gaps for people returning from incarceration and to develop innovative re-entry initiatives. - Healthcare: The JEO Initiative has worked with the Illinois Department of Juvenile Justice and the Department of
+Cook Workforce Partnership and other stakeholders via a grant allotted under the Workforce Innovation and Opportunity Act to assess reentry services and gaps for people returning from incarceration and to develop innovative re-entry initiatives.

-Healthcare and Family Services to begin enrolling IDJJ youth in Medicaid.
+Healthcare: The JEO Initiative has worked with the Illinois Department of Juvenile Justice and the Department of Healthcare and Family Services to begin enrolling IDJJ youth in Medicaid.
 In October 2019, more than 90 percent of the youth who were released had health insurance within one month of their release.
 The JEO Initiative also supported the passage of SB 1744, which requires the Department of Corrections to screen every person for Medicaid eligibility and assist those eligible with completing an application, ensuring they receive benefits as soon as possible after their release.